comet-dot-photos/comet-dot-photos/README.md

-reacted to this approach with an enthusiasm more commonly associated with video games."* Adjustments to Comet.photo's search parameters, through the manipulation of sliders and checkboxes, immediately update the data set visually.
+reacted to this approach with an enthusiasm more commonly associated with video games."* Adjustments to Comet.photo's search parameters, through the manipulation of sliders and checkboxes, immediately update the result set visually.
 Painting on a 3D shape model of the comet also updates the search results in real time to include only those images that feature the painted region.
 We aimed to build a scientific tool that would be engaging, intuitive,